 Saturday, July 11, 2020, 10:00 a.m.-Noon at the Stella Niagara Preserve, Lewiston, NY

 On July 11 at the Stella Niagara Preserve, the Land Conservancy will host Jen Zeitler, Let’s Goat Buffalo’s owner, for an event where you can see the goats in action and learn about the potential environmental benefits of goatscaping.
 Let’s Goat Buffalo is WNY’s first professional goat-grazing service, offering an alternative to chemical pesticide/herbicide use in the fight against invasive plant species.
 The Let’s Goat Buffalo team will be munching on invasives at the Stella Niagara Preserve from late June to early July.

 Your facilitator: Jen Zeitler is entering her second year of professional goatscaping, following a 15-year career providing occupational supports within non-profit, small business and corporate environments.
 She believes that the success of goatscaping as an alternative land management tool will be the cumulative success of our entire community and the many partners who have worked to make this seemingly novel approach a more widely understood solution.
-REGISTER FOR THIS FREE EVENT.
+REGISTRATION ON HOLD.